Print

 • Most of my recipes start with 1-2 cups of active sourdough starter, so I recommend making a large amount of starter and keeping it going.

-• I recommend using my gluten-free bread flour mix for all of your gluten-free breads, however, don’t use it for your starter.
-Just use wholegrain flour or white rice flour for your starter.
+• I recommend using a gluten-free bread flour mix for gluten-free loaves, however, don’t use it for your starter.
+Just use wholegrain flour or white rice flour for your starter as the will feed the bacteria and yeast.